 After this Vista, there was a path with big stones that seem to be arranged by human intervention in a manner that made it easy to walk on that stretch.
-I had spring in my feet as I walked around Chandratal Lake.
-My breathing that was definitely not effortless in the whole of Spiti valley was absolutely effortless on this parikrama.
+I had spring in my feet as I walked around the Lake.
+My breathing which was definitely not effortless in the whole of Spiti Valley was absolutely effortless on this parikrama.
 Legs just moved in a rhythm feeling no strain whatsoever.
-My body lost its weight and I moved like a ‘Hawa ka Jhonka’ – a gust of wind – feeling effortless, weightless and detached from the rest of the world.
+My body lost its weight and I moved like a ‘Hawa Ka Jhonka’ – a gust of wind – feeling effortless, weightless, and detached from the rest of the world.

-Felt no exhaustion, tiredness from that mini 4 km’s trek around the lake.
+Felt no exhaustion, or tiredness from that mini 4 km trek around the lake.
 I was amazed at the sudden surge of energy in both my body and my soul.
-Was I in touch with some higher energies that got channeled through me for those couple of hours.
+Was I in touch with some higher energies that got channeled through me for those couple of hours?
 I have no doubt it happened.
 I am not sure if I would ever be able to find words that describe those hours for me.
 As soon as we finished the Parikrama and we had to walk back to the car, I felt the same gravitational pull.

-Video of Chandratal Lake My Visit
+Video of My Visit

-No place worth its salt in Indian subcontinent can be without an epic connection, then how can this lake in the lap of Himalayas be devoid of that.
-It is believed that this lake marks the point where the Indra Dev’s chariot came to pick up Yuddhistra – the eldest Pandava when he was on his way to heaven.
+No place worth its salt in the Indian subcontinent can be without an epic connection, then how can this lake in the lap of the Himalayas be devoid of that?
+It is believed that this lake marks the point where Indra Dev’s chariot came to pick up Yuddhistra – the eldest Pandava when he was on his way to heaven.
 Now there are various ranges of the Himalayas that claim that Pandavas climbed them to reach heaven.

-In the evening, we sat with Bishan Thakur ji, the owner of Parasol Camps over a bowl of garlic soup.
+In the evening, we sat with Bishan Thakur Ji, the owner of Parasol Camps over a bowl of garlic soup.
 And heard stories of Snow Leopards who live in these ranges but are hardly sighted these days.
-I asked him about the local legend of the Chandratal Lake beside the Mahabharata connection that I cited above.
+I asked him about the local legend besides the Mahabharata connection that I cited above.
 He smiled and began the story – In ancient times there was a Shepherd who came to the Lake with his sheep.
 And I started listening to the story with the visuals of the shepherd we had met playing in my mind’s eye.

 The two fell in love and every year the shepherd would come and stay by the lake.
 And enjoy his days with the fairy.
 He eventually wanted to marry her, though he had his wife and kids back home.
-Fairy agreed to marry him on a condition that he would not mention anything about her or their relationship to anyone ever.
+Fairy agreed to marry him on the condition that he would not mention anything about her or their relationship to anyone ever.
 If he does so, he would lose her forever.
-Totally besotted with her, shepherd agreed to her condition and married her.
+Totally besotted with her, Shepherd agreed to her condition and married her.

 When the season came for him to come to Chandratal, he came but the fairy was nowhere to be seen.

 He pleaded in front of the lake but to no avail.
 He did not give up though and kept repeating his regret.
 Finally, the fairy came with a dead child in her arms and she was no fairy.
 She was an ordinary woman devoid of all her beauty, in tattered clothes almost like a ghost.
 Shepherd asked her the reason for the change in her body and who the child was.
 She tells him that she has met this condition because he broke his promise and the dead child was his child.

 Now the Shepherd we had met made so much more sense to me, even though it may just be a figment of my own imagination.

-Night Star Gazing at Chandratal Lake
+Night Star Gazing

-The tents that were like burning furnaces in the noon, were like ice boxes now.
+The tents that were like burning furnaces in the noon, were like iceboxes now.
 After a simple meal of Daal Chawal with vegetables, we got into our tents with no intention to get out before the sun was up.
 Thanks to the need to answer nature’s call we stepped out and we were treated with the most stunning visual.
-Stars were hanging from the sky like in a well lit Shamiyana and that was all we could see around us.
+Stars were hanging from the sky like in a well-lit Shamiyana and that was all we could see around us.

-Living in plains and cities, we would never be able to see this ‘Taaron ki Baraat’.
-A procession of stars so close that you feel that you can hold them in your hand if you just jump a bit.
+Living in plains and cities, we would never be able to see this ‘Taaron Ki Baraat’.
+A procession of stars were so close that you feel that you can hold them in your hand if you just jump a bit.
 They were not just shining brightly, they were just too many in number and the whole sky was densely filled with stars.
 Were the stars of other galaxies visiting our own ‘Akashganga’ or Milkyway that night?